 To foster communities where everyone has equitable access to healthy, local food.

-A resilient region in which everyone in our community has access to an equitable, inclusive, and thriving local food system.
+A resilient and sustainable region where everyone is nourished by a just, inclusive, and thriving local food system.

-- Culture & Community: We value naming our assets–soil, seeds, and an Appalachian heritage of food production and preservation–so that everyone can see their place in strengthening our assets and our community.
+- Culture & Community: We value building on our assets -- natural resources, diverse community knowledge, and an Appalachian heritage of cooperation, persistence, and creativity -- and supporting everyone to see their contribution in strengthening our community.

 - Education & Empowerment: We believe that by sharing the knowledge to grow and prepare wholesome foods, people become empowered to feed their families, improve their health, and strengthen their community.

-- Collaboration: We believe in the strength of collaboration and in doing better together.
+- Collaboration: We believe in the strength of collaboration, mutually beneficial partnerships, and in doing better together.

 Community Food Initiatives has been growing and sharing the harvest since 1992.
 However, the organization's focus has changed significantly since its original conception, and into the last few years of expansion.
 The original plan of CFI was to be a producer's association of ACEnet.
 However, after a few years, the organization moved away from this direction, and into a new vision to teach the local community how to garden and preserve their bounty, as well as distribute local, healthy food to those in need.